Home

 We didn't spend much time in Bruneau Dunes State Park.
 It is a unique geological feature but it did not hold our interest for long.
 We are glad we saw it and would recommend anyone visiting the area to spend the time to visit the State Park and Visitor Center.

-Our next adventure was to drive out to the Bruneau Canyon overlook 18-miles south of the small crossroads town of Bruneau
+Our next adventure was to drive out to the Bruneau Canyon Overlook 18-miles south of the small crossroads town of Bruneau

 The first 5 or so miles out of Bruneau was through a well irrigated valley producing of all things ------------- alfalfa, and loads of it as this huge stack of alfalfa hay attests.
+Of course this alfalfa is destined for the huge dairy industry scattered in the Snake River Valley of southern Idaho.

 From Bruneau set your odometer on -0- then turn south on Hot Springs Road---there is also a brown sign pointing toward "Bruneau Canyon Overlook".
 About 10-miles down Hot Springs Road it turns into decently maintained gravel.
 When the odometer reaches 18-miles you should see signage for Bruneau Canyon Overlook where you turn right (west) one mile or so.